-S’mores bars are a perfect potluck dessert, especially during summer—and an ideal choice for any 4th of July celebration.
+S’mores bars are a perfect potluck dessert, especially during summer—and an ideal choice for any Labor Day celebration.
 While it’s not quite no-bake, our best s’mores bar recipe is absolutely worth turning on the oven for (for under 10 minutes).
 It takes just eight ingredients and about 30 minutes from start to finish.
 Plus, it can be made ahead, which is always a bonus.

 Why S’mores Bars and Not Just S’mores?

 Actual, good old-fashioned s’mores are not exactly complicated—roast a marshmallow, combine it with chocolate and graham crackers, et voila—and yet it’s surprising how often they just…don’t happen.
 When you’re camping, sure, but at cookouts and BBQs, the grill is often cold by the time you’re in the mood for dessert.

 And while s’mores will easily feed a crowd (provided you have enough roasting sticks), they can make a huge mess.
 So consider our s’mores bar recipe a make-ahead, portable, crowd-pleasing alternative: